7 ways to avoid scope creep and hidden design costs

 I’m always amazed at how many of the really big companies we work with have no ownership of their files.
 And I always assume that the big companies have their acts together!
 If you have a huge department and there are various project managers and designers, chat to your design team as to how you can form a digital library.
 We have often been called in to recreate designs as the original design cannot be sourced.
 So, either have a regular (e.g. Every six months) update of projects and copy them over to a hard drive (kept safely and archived accordingly), or, if you part ways with your design agency, request for the files.
 You need to negotiate this upfront with your design agency to ensure that they will pass on the artwork.
 There may be costs involved, as it is time-consuming hard drives will need to be purchased, but it will save you a lot more in the long run.

 7: Trust your designer!

 Choose your design partner well.
 Look at their portfolio, meet the company owners (and design team if needs be) and make sure that you can trust them and their expertise.
 Look at their past work and if you feel they are good at what they do, then allow them to do their jobs.
-Our graphic design studio in Durban has a small team – but combined we have almost 60 years experience.
+We’re a small team – but combined we have almost 140 years experience.
 So we’ve been around a while.
 We’ve learned through our mistakes and we’ve revelled in our had successes.
 Trust us to do our best, and you may be surprised at how easy the process is.
 Oh, and on that note, be nice to us… you’d be surprised at how far a kind word goes, we’ve been known to bend the rules for our favourite clients!!

 So there you have it, some tips to avoid hidden extra costs and scope creep on your graphic design project.
-Want to chat further?
-Contact Halo Media in Durban, lets chat over coffee!
+Want to chat further, then contact us now!